Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

 ## Air Filter Regulator Setup

-***Header photo: 2x Male Quick Disconnect Fittings, 1x air filter regulator, 1x mounting ring, 1x 8mm tubing
+[Render] Parts Needed:
+2x 3/8" BSPP Straight Fitting (8mm)
+1x Auto Drain Filter Regulator
+1x Filter Regulator Mounting Ring
+1x 8mm Pneumatic Tubing

-1. Install **two (2) male quick disconnect fittings** onto the **air filter regulator unit** using an adjustable wrench.
+1. Install **two (2) BSPP straight fittings** onto the **filter regulator** using an adjustable wrench.

 ![](/_images/_atc/_atc_assembly/temp/IMG_0880.JPG)

 1. Undo the large nut on the top of the unit.

-1. Select a location to mount the **filter regulator unit**.
+1. Select a location to mount the **filter regulator**.
 Then attach the **mounting ring** to your chosen location using the appropriate screws.

    * ⚠️ The unit will **drip water**, so **do not mount it above electronics or wiring**.